 Before you sign up with any company, check with your local building department H away or other State Agencies for credentials on any contractor you choose to elevate your home.

-Here a few important questions to ask House Lifting Companies or any Company offering a Turn-Key Elevation Proposal.
+Here a few important questions to ask House Lifting Companies or any Company offering a Turn-Key Elevation proposal.
 You should request that they answer in writing via email.
-Please feel free to use these questions while doing your your home elevation company research.
+Please feel free to use these questions while doing your home elevation company research.

 How Long have you been working in Texas?